The Early Years

 To keep up on the latest trends, the Noelkes attend several different shows throughout the year.
 They also pay special attention to what their customers want.
 They try to develop relationships with customers because it is the customers' requests that keep our styles up-to-date.
 Looking ahead to the future, the Noelkes say they aim "to keep the tradition of quality and service going."

-*Text paraphrased from an article appearing in the Washington Missourian August 14, 2002.
+*Some text paraphrased from an article appearing in the Washington Missourian August 14, 2002.